About the Dunedin Botanic Garden

 Open - 9am to 4pm

-Closed - Christmas Day, Boxing Day and New Year’s Day
+- Closed - Christmas Day, Boxing Day, New Year’s Day and Day after New Year’s Day

 Lower Garden toilets under the Alpine House open - 10am - 4.30pm